-- The paths in this area are mostly tarmac surfaced and are or could be shared use - Path 6 is made from whindust where is passes through Middleton Woods and there are motorcycle barriers on part of this route which may impede access - Paths 1e, 1g, Longhaugh Rd section of 6, 53 and 85 are signed for shared use.
+- The paths in this area are mostly tarmac surfaced - Path 6 is made from whindust where is passes through Middleton Woods and there are motorcycle barriers on part of this route which may impede access - Paths 1e, 1g, Longhaugh Rd section of 6, 53 and 85 are signed for shared use.

-- Tackle problem of illegal motorbike use - Promote the natural and cultural heritage of the area in particular the Dighty Burn - Create links to the countryside - Redevelopment of Whitfield, provides opportunities to create infrastructure to encourage more active travel.
+- Tackle problem of illegal motorbike use - Promote the natural and cultural heritage of the area in particular the Dighty Burn - Create links to the countryside - Redevelopment of Whitfield, provides opportunities to create infrastructure to encourage more active travel. - More signage to help navigate to and from the Dighty Burn.